Back to Inductee Search

 Inducted in 2006

-Andrew Jackson Beard invented the first automatic railroad car coupler, which dramatically reduced serious injuries to railroad workers.
+Andrew Jackson Beard invented improvements to the automatic railroad car coupler, a device that dramatically reduced serious injuries to railroad workers.
 Beard's invention was a forerunner of automatic couplers used today.

 Related Inductees